 These two developments are putting many campaign managers in a pretty tough spot.
 We’re tasked with driving more results with less money and less data.
 This is a losing equation.

 The good news is that it isn’t all doom and gloom.
-With the help of Artificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of…, there are a number of new tools and techniques that can help campaigns run more efficiently and extract more value from your data.
+With the help of AI, there are a number of new tools and techniques that can help campaigns run more efficiently and extract more value from your data.
 With budgets tightening and data becoming harder to get for both audience discovery and attribution, low-code platforms like Pecan will take center stage.

-Pecan is a Predictive analytics uses data, statistics, and machine learning techniques to build mathematical models that can generate predictions about things likely to happen in the future…. platform that allows campaign managers and marketers to maximize the value of their data.
+Pecan is a predictive analytics platform that allows campaign managers and marketers to maximize the value of their data.
 Among other approaches, Pecan enables these key strategies:

-- It allows campaign managers to In the context of machine learning, a model is a specific instance or example of an algorithm that has been created based on a particular… conversion events and predict the future value of each customer.
+- It allows campaign managers to model conversion events and predict the future value of each customer.
 With these predictions, campaign managers can optimize a campaign on its likely future value, instead of optimizing only with ad platforms’ attribution windows.

 - It provides predictive values that managers can feed into a conversion schema.
 This capability allows campaign managers to optimize their campaigns on events customized to their business vs. relying only on off-the-shelf, generic conversion events dictated by the ad platforms.

-- By generating predictions with customer data to foresee future Lifetime value (LTV) is the total amount of revenue a business can expect to take in from a specific customer over the entire time period…, campaign managers can identify VIP customers earlier in the campaign lifecycle.
+- By generating predictions with customer data to foresee future LTV, campaign managers can identify VIP customers earlier in the campaign lifecycle.
 They can then build audience segments and look-alikes from these personas.

 If you want to learn more about maximizing your ad budgets and your data’s value, we created a helpful guide to help you get started.
 The guide leads you and other stakeholders through gathering information and making decisions about your data-driven strategy.
 We’d love to hear from you and discuss how Pecan can help you solve your toughest business problems.